multisynq/m4u-tutorials/docs/build_assistant/assistant_steps.md

 ## Automatic Checks

-The Build Assistant continuously monitors your project's configuration.
-Each `StatusItem` performs regular checks to ensure all components are properly set up for your Croquet application.
+When you press `Check if Ready` The Build Assistant examines your project's configuration.
+Each `StatusItem` performs a check to ensure all components are properly set up for your Croquet application.

 ## User Interaction